Nibbels/sanlight-mesh-bluez-poc/INSTRUCTIONS.md

     ./scripts/run-tests.sh
     sudo bash scripts/install-gateway.sh --reuse-existing

 This refreshes both systemd units and updates the configured `project_root` while retaining the private CDB, BlueZ databases, protected project state and MQTT credentials.
-Installation never resets Mesh state unless `--reset-mesh-state` is explicitly supplied.
+The normal `scripts/install-gateway.sh` installation and update path never resets Mesh state.
+A destructive reset occurs only when `--reset-mesh-state` is explicitly supplied to one of the lower-level Mesh setup helpers documented above.

 ## Removing only the canonical sender